 Chekhov's Gun: When we first see the nurse in "Dark Harvest", she's playing with a mooing can.
-At the end of the episode, ZIM uses it to replace one of Dib's organs (we are not shown which one).
+At the end of the episode, ZIM uses it to replace Dib's lungs.

 Character Overlap: In the Johnny the Homicidal Maniac spinoff, titular character Squee is in Ms. Bitters's class (although she is never given a name here), and nearly gets abducted by the two idiotic aliens from the ZIM episode "Abducted" a total of three times.
 The aliens first appeared in the original JTHM comics.